Fire safety responsibilities in buildings

 • warning and operational signs

-Legislation mandates that essential fire safety measures must be maintained and regular and set intervals.
+The legislation also mandates that essential fire safety measures must be maintained and regular and set intervals.

 A fire safety schedule, interim/final fire safety certificate or annual fire safety statement issued for the building lists all the essential fire safety measures that are installed in the building and the performance standard to which each of those measures must be capable of operating.